AaronPierson/WebMagic/content/blog/my-home-lab.md

 - **Media Server**: Streaming movies and TV shows to my home devices.
 - **Home Assistant**: Automating and controlling smart home devices.

-## Container Magic
+## Container Magic with Docker and Portainer

-In addition to VMs, Proxmox also supports Linux containers (LXC).
-Containers are lightweight and perfect for running services and applications in isolated environments.
-Some of my favorite containers include:
+In addition to VMs, I harness the power of Docker containers on Proxmox.
+Docker allows me to run applications and services in lightweight and isolated containers.
+For easy container management, I use [Portainer](https://www.portainer.io/), a user-friendly web interface.

-- **Nextcloud**: My personal cloud storage solution.
+- **Nextcloud**: My personal cloud storage solution, running in a Docker container.
-- **Dockerized Apps**: Various apps and services running in containers for easy management.
+- **Dockerized Apps**: Various applications and services running in containers for easy management via Portainer.

+## NAS Backup and Data Redundancy

+Data security and redundancy are critical in any home lab setup.
+To ensure the safety of my data, I implement automatic backups to my local disk and a Network-Attached Storage (NAS) system located in another location.
+This multi-layered backup strategy guarantees that my data is protected against unexpected disasters.

+## Server Security

+Keeping my Proxmox server secure is a top priority.
+I follow best practices like regularly updating software, using strong authentication methods, and configuring a robust firewall.
+Additionally, I monitor server activity and employ intrusion detection systems to safeguard against potential threats.

+## Cloudflare Tunnels

+To enhance the security and performance of my web services, I utilize [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps) to route traffic through Cloudflare's global network.
+This not only adds an extra layer of security but also improves the speed and reliability of my web applications.

 ## Conclusion